rstol/md-cv/index.md

 ## Skills

+### Languages

+Fluent in the English and German languages.
+Sound understanding of French.

 ### Technical

 - Javascript
 - Python
 - C and Java
-- UNIX
+- UNIX and Nix
 - Docker
 - Git and GitHub
 - HTML and CSS
-- Bash
-- Nix

-### Languages

-Fluent in the English and German languages.
-Sound understanding of French.

 ### Areas of experience